catalyst-cloud/catalystcloud-docs/source/containers/services.rst

 //TODO CC example of curling result from IP:nodeport

-This approach has its downsides and as such would only really be useful for s demo app or where cost is a big consideration.
+This approach has its downsides and as such would only really be useful for a demo app or where cost is a big consideration.
 The more acceptable, standard approach would be to use the ``LoadBalancer`` type which we will cover in more details when we discuss :ref:`Controllers <controllers>`